Beedie School of Business Co-op

 Before you do anything, contact your Coordinator.
 They will be able to answer your questions and ask you some relevant questions to problem-solve the situation or give you guidance on what actions you can take, and the consequences incurred as a result.

 There are a few things that maybe happening.
-It could be that it is too late in the semester for you to register, in which case let us know and we can register for you.
+It could be that it is too late in the term for you to register, in which case let us know and we can register for you.
 You may be trying to register for the wrong course; each work term number is sequential.
 One of the most common issues seems to be fees still owing.
 If you have any outstanding fees, they need to be paid in full before you can enroll in a Co-op work term.

 It really depends on the issues.
 Physical work environments need to be safe, clean and appropriate to the work; if you are unsure, then check the BC Employment Standards: this might help you to have a discussion with your coworkers or supervisor.
 If this does not answer your questions or you feel uncomfortable about approaching your coworkers or supervisor, contact your Coordinator to discuss the details of the issue.